ICAN at the African Union

 [iii]Conclusions of the 4thOrdinary Session of the Conference of States Parties to the African Nuclear-Weapon-Free Zone Treaty (Treaty of Pelindaba), 14–15 March 2018.

-With the support of the City of Geneva
+With the support of the City and the Canton of Geneva